-Until his side has led or played to the next trick, declarer or either defender may inspect, but not expose, his own last card played.
+Until that side has led or played to the next trick, declarer or either defender may inspect, but not expose, their own last card played.

-C. Ouitted Tricks
+C. Quitted Tricks

 Thereafter, until play ceases, the cards of quitted tricks may not be inspected (except at the Director's specific instruction; for example, if necessary to verify a claim of a revoke).